 - 1 cc size dropper

-- Canned food/ meat baby food with no onion/garlic (Beech Nut)
+- Canned food/meat baby food with no onion/garlic (try Beech Nut)

 - Ice chips

-Once cat appears interested in drinking on it's own, fill half bowl with Gatorade and half bowl with water.
+- Once cat appears interested in drinking on its own, fill a bowl with water.

 More hydrating options for finicky drinkers:

-- Open a can of tuna in water and offer the cat the water to drink
+- Open a can of low-sodium tuna in water and offer the cat the water to drink

-- Try Whiskas milk that is lactose free and cats may find appealing.
+- Try Whiskas milk that is lactose-free; some cats may find it appealing.